Springtails are tiny, harmless insects that can be a nuisance in the home.

 You can mix diatomaceous earth and neem oil for an extra-strength solution.

-This mixture will kill any springtails that come into contact with it.
+This mixture will get rid of any springtails that come into contact with it.

 This mixture can be added to the potting mix if you have already infested plants.